spatie/laravel-medialibrary/docs/advanced-usage/naming-generated-files.md

 ```

 Just like the conversion file names, you can use another format for naming your files
 by using your own `FileNamer` class.
-It is however only possible to manipulate the first part.
+It is only possible to prefix the name, because other parts are needed in processing responsive images.
-We need the conversion name, width and height in this specific format, so the properties can still be extracted.